N-Carlos/STATICXANALYZER/README.md

 # STATICXANALYZER

-Static Analyzer using streamlit, pandaas, altair, wordcloud, plotly-express, matplotlib and radon.
+Static Analyzer using streamlit, pandas, altair, wordcloud, plotly-express, matplotlib and radon.

 must have python 3.8 or higher